 What is Disney Pin Trading?

-Disney pin trading is an interactive experience that allows guests to swap their pins with other guests and even Cast Members.
-Pin trading was first introduced in the parks in October of 1999 as part of the Millennium Celebration.
-More than 20 years later, pin trading has become more popular than ever, with events taking place on Disney property and off it.
-In fact, there’s an entire website dedicated to it called Disney Pins Blog, which provides a list of all upcoming pin-trading events.
+While it’s now grown in popularity, pin trading has actually been around for years.
+Pin trading was first introduced in the parks in October of 1999 as part of the parks’ Millenium Celebration.
+Now, more than 20 years later, pin trading has become a mainstay of the Walt Disney World experience.
+Not only are there pin-trading events both on and off property but there’s even an entire website dedicated to it called Disney Pins Blog, which provides a list of all upcoming pin-trading events.

 Pin Trading Prices